The singer shared their experience of losing control after the seizure.

 In a scene from the documentary, Dion can be observed grappling with the syndrome as she experiences a seizure that endures for 10 minutes.

-She struggled to breathe while professionals tried to ease the from the ‘crisis' in a recorded medical consultation.
+She struggled to breathe while professionals tried to ease the pain from the ‘crisis' in a recorded medical consultation.

 After successfully enduring the difficult situation, Dion wraps herself in a cozy blanket and shares her experience of losing control over her body.